 Status: Mostly false.

-Digital marketing gets all the love these days, and there’s been countless pieces of content that have beaten traditional marketing tactics to shame.
+Digital marketing gets all the love these days, and there have been countless pieces of content that have beaten traditional marketing tactics to shame.
 While it’s true that you want to replace some forms of marketing because they are outdated and ineffective, digital marketing won’t fulfill all of your marketing needs.
 You do still need to execute other marketing methods.

 For example, some forms of offline marketing can prove beneficial for your business.
 If you want to sell a new product to the college audience, setting foot on a local college campus and handing out samples could win you some new leads.
 Same with promotional items that have your logo on them.
 You may also find that mailing out catalogs or featuring a booth at a tradeshow yields returns.